Paralympics come of commercial age

 “What we’re seeing is a significant degree of warmth towards Sainsbury’s as the Paralympic sponsor, in particular from families,” Jat Sahota, Sainsbury’s head of sponsorship, said.

-It is hard to break down exactly how much sponsorship the Paralympics gets because the organizing committee does not give figures.
-The Locog local organizers signed around 700 million pounds in sponsorship for both the Olympics or Paralympics.
+It is hard to break down exactly how much sponsorship the Paralympics gets because the organising committee does not give figures.
+The Locog local organisers signed around 700 million pounds in sponsorship for both the Olympics or Paralympics.

 No figures were available for global sponsorship paid to the International Olympic Committee and its counterpart for the two events, but businesses said they would not have considered sponsoring the Olympics and then ignoring the Paralympics.